The Lost (Class)

 "The Lost" is the eighth and final episode of the British science-fiction television series Class, a spin-off series of Doctor Who.
 It was released online by BBC Three on 3 December 2016.
 The episode was written by series creator Patrick Ness and directed by Julian Holmes.
 In September 2017, BBC Three confirmed that the series was cancelled, resulting in "The Lost" becoming the default series finale, although it was not conceived as such.

 Class follows four students of Coal Hill Academy and their alien teacher, as they deal with various alien threats.
-In the episode, after the events of "Detained", the group fell apart, unable to recover from the truths they learned about each others, when the king of the Shadow Kin Corakinus (Paul Marc Davis), resolute to take April's (Sophie Hopkins) heart and the Cabinet of Souls, attacks and threatens to kill all their loved ones until he has what he desires.
+In the episode, after the events of "Detained", the group fell apart, unable to recover from the truths they learned about each other, when the king of the Shadow Kin Corakinus (Paul Marc Davis), resolute to take April's (Sophie Hopkins) heart and the Cabinet of Souls, attacks and threatens to kill all their loved ones until he has what he desires.
 "The Lost" received mixed reviews from critics, who criticized its fast pacing and saw it as a lead-up to a future season rather than a satisfying conclusion, although the performances and characters were praised.

 Plot

 The gang has splintered - they are alienated and alone, unable to recover from the truths they faced in detention.
 Miss Quill is in hibernation, but she is a ticking time bomb - ready for revenge when she wakes.
 Lost without one another, the gang must reunite when the Shadow Kin return to Earth, raging a ruthless, unrelenting war.
 Corakinus returns to Earth through minute tears in space-time and murders Ram's father and Tanya's mother.
 Following this, Tanya seeks the help of Quill and discovers her pregnancy.
 Charlie and Matteusz confront and threaten Ames into helping them.
 Corakinus returns and attempts to kill Tanya's brothers; Quill steps in to save them, but not before Corakinus is able to tie his life to Charlie's.
 Quill teaches Tanya how to fight in preparation for an inevitable war whilst both Ram and Tanya command Charlie to use the Cabinet of Souls in order to prevent any more people from dying.
 Corakinus threatens to kill Matteusz and tells April that he will leave Earth if she sacrifices herself; however, this is proven to be a lie.
 When the Shadow Kin invade Earth and take over the streets, Charlie is left with no choice but to use the Cabinet of Souls, which is expected will also kill April and himself.
 The Cabinet wipes out every last Shadow Kin, unleashing it across the city of London.
 Quill saves Charlie from the cabinet from killing him.
-Meanwhile April awakens in the body of Corakinus.
+Meanwhile, April awakens in the body of Corakinus.
 Elsewhere, Ames returns to the Governors where she is judged unfit to continue serving them or witness "the arrival" for having allowed the Cabinet to be used, and is murdered by a Weeping Angel.